-Your financial adviser can confirm your age by sending us a letter confirming they have seen evidence of your date of birth.
+Your financial adviser can confirm your age by sending us a letter confirming they have checked your date of birth.
 An example letter which satisfies our requirements called the 'Evidence of Age Proforma' is available on our website.

-Alternatively, you can confirm your age by sending us a black and white photocopy of your unexpired passport, or your original birth certificate (and marriage certificate if your name has changed on marriage).
+You can confirm your age by sending us a black and white photocopy of your unexpired passport, or your original birth certificate (and marriage certificate if your name has changed on marriage).